By Anita Garner

 Jell-O at Clifton’s.
 Let me count the ways.

-What this country needs is more cafeterias, but if that way of dining isn’t coming back, perhaps we can compromise on a tasty alternative.
-We could make a new rule that every town must have a small cafe or diner every few blocks.
+Cafeterias don’t appear to be coming back so perhaps we could have a new rule that every town will have a small cafe or diner every few blocks.
 Affordable.
-Nothing deliberately retro-chic, just real food at real prices so it could serve a diverse clientele.
+Nothing deliberately chic, just real food at real prices so it could serve a diverse clientele.
 And every one of these places should be required to offer a blue plate special every day, with a choice of Jell-O flavors and at least three kinds of pudding, with mandatory Tapioca.